Qengineering/NanoDet-ncnn-Raspberry-Pi-4/README.md

 ## Dependencies.<br/>
 To run the application, you have to:
-- A raspberry Pi 4 with a 32 or 64-bit operating system.
+- A Raspberry Pi 4 with a 32 or 64-bit operating system.
 It can be the Raspberry 64-bit OS, or Ubuntu 18.04 / 20.04.
 [Install 64-bit OS](https://qengineering.eu/install-raspberry-64-os.html) <br/>
 - The Tencent ncnn framework installed.
 [Install ncnn](https://qengineering.eu/install-ncnn-on-raspberry-pi-4.html) <br/>
-- OpenCV 64 bit installed.
+- OpenCV 64-bit installed.
 [Install OpenCV 4.5](https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html) <br/>
 - Code::Blocks installed. (```$ sudo apt-get install codeblocks```)

 ------------